Ar4enal/learn-tensorflow/003_install_tensorboard_on_ubuntu/README.md

-# 003 Install tensorboard on ubuntu
+# 003 Install Tensorboard on Ubuntu

 1. Open bash and type in `pip install tensorboard` or `pip3 install tensorboard`.